 - Population - Generally, the population of the Bay Area continues to grow because of new births (natural growth) and the strong economy draws new residents to the region.
 The population of the Town of Los Gatos increased by 10 percent from 2000 to 2020, which is below the growth rate of the Bay Area. - Age - In 2019, the youth population of the Town, under the age of 18, was 6,767 and the senior population, 65 and older, was 6,393.
 These age groups represent 22. percent and 20.8 percent, respectively, of the Town's population. - Race/Ethnicity - In 2020, 72.3 percent of the Town of Los Gatos population was White, while 0.9 percent was African American, 14.8 percent was Asian, and 7.9 percent was Latinx.
-People of color in Los Gatos comprise a proportion below the overall proportion in the Bay Area as a whole. - Employment - The Town of Los Gatos residents most commonly work in the Financial and Professional Services industry.
+People of color in Los Gatos comprise a proportion below the overall proportion in the Bay Area as a whole1. - Employment - The Town of Los Gatos residents most commonly work in the Financial and Professional Services industry.
 From January 2010 to January 2021, the unemployment rate in the Town decreased by 2.9 percent.
 Since 2010, the number of jobs located in the jurisdiction increased by 4,440 (28.8 percent).
 Additionally, the jobs-household ratio in the Town of Los Gatos has increased from 1.32 jobs per household in 2002 to 1.59 in 2018. - Number of Homes - The number of new homes built in the Bay Area has not kept pace with the demand, resulting in longer commutes, increasing prices, and exacerbating issues of displacement and homelessness.
-The number of homes in the Town of Los Gatos increased 4.5 percent from 2010 to 2020,
+The number of homes in the Town of Los Gatos increased 4.5 percent from 2010 to 2020, which is below the growth rate for Santa Clara County and below the growth rate of the region's housing stock during this time period2.

-The Census Bureau's American Community Survey accounts for ethnic origin separate from racial identity.
+1 The Census Bureau's American Community Survey accounts for ethnic origin separate from racial identity.
 The numbers reported here use an accounting of both such that the racial categories are shown exclusive of Latinx status, to allow for an accounting of the Latinx population regardless of racial identity.
 The term Hispanic has historically been used to describe people from numerous Central American, South American, and Caribbean countries.
 In recent years, the term Latino or Latinx has become preferred.
 This report generally uses Latinx, but occasionally when discussing US Census data, we use Hispanic or Non-Hispanic, to clearly link to the data source.